xinyi-wang02/ac2152024_group_X/README.md

 - Containerized `model_training` for future users to train with GCP GPU resource
 - Shoot a [video](https://youtu.be/pk9pNsbs8Lk) and wrote a [Medium Post](https://medium.com/@harperwxy0722/carid-a-ml-based-application-for-accurate-car-model-make-and-year-recognition-from-user-uploaded-0ad52a449341) to document our project

+**ATTENTION**: The Run Unit Test on the `main` branch was not successful because we merged the test branch to the `main` branch after closing and all GCP services.
+For successful Unit test reports, please go to `milestone5` or `harper_test_2`.

 Project Organization

 ``` bash